GabrielAlmeidaFlores/AWS-Certified-Associate/Elastic Compute Cloud (EC2)/README.md

 |                           | d2, h1                 | For large-scale data processing and data lakes requiring high storage throughput. |

 ## EC2 Storage Concepts

-Amazon EC2 provides you with flexible, cost effective, and easy-to-use data storage options for your instances.
-Each option has a unique combination of performance and durability.
-These storage options can be used independently or in combination to suit your requirements.

 ### Block Storage vs. File Storage vs. Object Storage